 We strongly encourage our members to print out the overall Benefits Table (also referred to as Annex III) and always keep a copy at hand.
-This table follows a strict numeric sequence to which other parts of the Internal Rules often refer to.
+This table follows a strict numeric sequence which is often referred to in other parts of the Internal Rules.

 However for your ease of perusal and for quicker access you will also find that the website lists the various Benefits according to their general classification, and then goes into further detail.
 This will help you quickly access the information you need.

 Please remember that medical treatments must always be carried out by a medical doctor recognised as such by the competent health authorites.
 Treatment that need not be delivered by a medical doctor, must still be done by professionals recognised as such in their field of practice. (i.e. physiotherapy, psychotherapy, etc...)

 We urge all members to ALWAYS remember that for certain medical benefits;